Dog Training Certification

 What does a dog training certification mean and what are the barriers to entry to become a dog trainer?

 There are many similarities for admission and attending a college and how it relates to admission and attending a dog training school.
 To set up and open a dog training school is as easy as making a website, child’s play compared to setting up and opening a college or university.
 Anyone can start a dog training school, operated from their own home or a local park…etc. While some schools are wonderful and focus on education, many others do not.
 In order to weed out and to lend credentials, ethics, and education to a free-for-all industry, the following certification bodies are the highly regarded: IAABC and their requirements and the CCPDT requirements.
-The certification test details can be viewed on their websites, but in short, the criterion for taking the examination are stringent.
+The certification test details can be viewed on their websites, but in short, the criteria for taking the examination are stringent.
 Just as with all lawyers and doctors, this does not mean that all CDBC’s and CPDT’s are good!
 This is simply the minimum recognized certification standard to look for before you really dig in to find the best teacher, trainer, and behavior specialist.

 I appreciate when clients ask me these questions as it shows I am dealing with an educated, caring, thoughtful and thorough pet parent who wants the best professional dog trainer and wants the highest education for their pet and themselves.
 If you think it’s expensive to hire a professional to do the job, wait until you hire an amateur.

 In the field of Applied Animal Behavior we recommend the following certifications and organizations:

 - Board Certified Veterinarian Behaviorist, certified by the American College of Veterinary Behaviorists

 - The Animal Behavior Society (ABS) provides two levels of certification: